Jeff Driskel: Cleveland Browns

 On December 29, 2023, Driskel was signed by the Cleveland Browns off the Cardinals' practice squad.

 On January 3, 2024, the Browns announced Driskel would be the starting quarterback in their Week 18 matchup against the Cincinnati Bengals.
 The Browns clinched a playoff berth the week prior, so they decided to rest some of their key starters, including quarterback Joe Flacco, for the regular season finale to avoid potential injury.

-Washington Commanders
+Washington Commanders (first stint)

 On April 1, 2024, Driskel signed with the Washington Commanders.

 Las Vegas Raiders

 On September 1, 2025, Driskel signed with the Las Vegas Raiders' practice squad.
 He was released on October 8.

 Arizona Cardinals (second stint)

 On November 6, 2025, Driskel signed with the Arizona Cardinals' practice squad.

+Washington Commanders (second stint)

+On December 22, 2025, the Commanders signed Driskel off of the Cardinals' practice squad following an injury to Marcus Mariota.